 Every summer Jim drops off baskets of homegrown vegetables.

 Hundreds of heirloom tomatoes, tons of squash, eggplant, and peppers in odd shapes, colors and sizes.
 See a pattern in the vegetables?
 Very Italian they are – that’s because Jim’s family is from Italy.
 During one of our conversations he mentioned that he’s even been growing beans from 100-year old seeds that his grandfather brought with him from Italy.

 Jim’s garden is covered in lemon trees, olive trees, orange trees, peach, apple, and apricot trees, in addition to his veggie patch where he grows a summertime bounty of vegetables.
-We got so many tomatoes each year from Jim that I wondered what kind of fancy veggie garden he had.
-Guess what folks?
+We get so many tomatoes each year that I wondered what kind of fancy veggie garden he had?
+Guess what?
 You won’t believe this.
-All these hundreds and hundreds of tomatoes and vegetables come from pig troughs that he converted into veggie raised beds.
+All the hundreds and hundreds of tomatoes and vegetables are grown in pig troughs that Jim converted into veggie raised beds.

 Here are a few pics of what we have received over the years.

 One of many homegrown tomato and veggie deliveries – 2014.